-Type of fee Amount How and when paid Part 1: About Allan Gray Superannuation and Retirement Part 2: How Super works Investment fee 1 Nil 2 Calculated on the average daily balance and deducted from the investment returns before the unit prices are determined and applied to your Account.
-Part 3: Benefits of investing with Allan Gray Superannuation and Retirement Administration fee Asset based fee \$0 - \$100,000 0.20% p.a. \$100,001 - \$1,000,000 0.15% p.a.
-Over \$1,000,000 Nil Sub-Promoter fee - Allan Gray Managed Funds All balances Nil Sub-Promoter fee - excluding Allan Gray Managed Funds \$0 - \$750,000 0.10% p.a.
-Over \$750,000 Nil Account keeping fee Core Menu Core Menu \$100 p.a.
-Full Menu \$100 p.a.
-Expense recovery fee 3 0.03% p.a. + \$50 p.a.
-Managed Funds.
-Calculated on the average daily balance of your
+Type of fee Amount How and when paid Part 1: About Allan Gray Superannuation and Retirement Investment fee 1 Nil 2 Calculated on the average daily balance and deducted from the investment returns before the unit prices are determined and applied to your Account.
+Part 3: Benefits of investing with Allan Gray Superannuation and Retirement Asset based fee \$0 - \$100,000 \$100,001 - \$1,000,000 0.20% p.a.
+0.15% p.a.
+Asset based fee - calculated on the average daily balance and deducted from your Account monthly and on exit, pro-rata by the number of Part 5: How we invest your money Over \$1,000,000 Nil days in the month.
+Part 6: Fees and costs Sub-Promoter fee - Alla n Gray Managed Nil Sub-Promoter fee applies to Allan Gray Part 7: How Super is taxed Funds Managed Funds.
+Part 8: How to open and operate an Account All balances Nil Calculated on the average daily balance of your Part 9: Other important information Administration fee Sub-Promoter fee - excluding Allan Gray Managed Funds investments other than Allan Gray Managed Funds and deducted from your Cash Hub Part 10: Key definitions \$0- \$750,000 0.10% p.a. monthly and on exit.
+Over \$750,000 Nil Account keeping fee - calculated on your Account keeping fee investment profile on the last Business Day of Core Menu Full Menu Nil \$100 p.a. each month and deducted from your Account monthly and on exit.
+Expense recovery fee 3 Expense recovery fee - calculated on the average 0.03% p.a. + \$50 p.a. daily balance and pro-rata by the number of day